lawrennd/old_talks/_business/coconut-science-and-the-supply-chain-of-ideas.md

 Right, you think, you just need to build a Walmart of ideas.
 A large institute where all the ideas are developed together.
 The problem with this model is that the Walmart is too far from the river bank.
-So none of these scientific ideas get converted to products.
-Little Jeff dislikes this idea even more than coconut science, because Jeff doesn't like innovation for innovations sake, he likes innovation when it makes a differentce for the customer.
+So very few of these ideas get converted to products.
+Little Jeff dislikes this idea even more than coconut science.
+If there's one thing that gets little Jeff stomping its when people innovate for the sake of innovation, rather than for the sake of the customer.

-What little Jeff hss learnt from little Narayan is that disruptive nnovation needs the magic of supply chain.
+In my head, what little Jeff has learnt from little Narayan was that disruptive innovation needs the magic of supply chain.
 Disruptive innovation needs the dabbawallas of ideas.
 Disruptive innovation requires that you are ambivalent to the origin of ideas and the route by which those ideas reach the customer.
 The important thing is that there is a wide diversity of ideas available, the ideas are delivered cheaply and they can be made available quickly.}

 \slides{\undefine{theDabbaWalas}}
 \include{_business/includes/the-dabbawalas.md}